miguel-angel-monjas/master-thesis/doc/spark-elasticsearch-setup.md

     }
 }
 ```

+If the index had to be deleted, this query could be used: `DELETE cell_info`.

 ## Elasticsearch connector deployment in the Spark cluster
 The possibility of interacting (reading/writing) from the Spark cluster with the Elastic Stack instance is enabled by means of [Elasticsearch for Apache Hadoop (*elasticsearch-hadoop*)](https://www.elastic.co/guide/en/elasticsearch/hadoop/current/reference.html).
 The elastic-hadoop binaries cover a variety of scenarios.
 Minimalistic JAR files are also offered for specific integrations and therefore, the minimalistic JAR file for Spark would be enough.
 JAR files can be downloaded from maven or from the Elastic site.